aberuiz/OSO/README.md

 For this vignette, we’ll focus on accessing the ‘Regional’ dataset.

-Before making a call using ‘beaRegional’ you may want to look at the parameters necessary to do so.
+Before making a call using `beaRegional` you may want to look at the parameters necessary to make a request.

-Using ‘beaParamList’ we can get the list of parameters we can use for the ‘Regional’ dataset.
+Using `beaParamList` we can get the list of parameters we can use for the ‘Regional’ dataset.

 ``` r